KxSystems/docs/docs/interfaces/prom/exporter/index.md

 When updating a sample metric, a list of numeric values will be appended to.
 On request, this list will be used to construct the metric values, depending on the metric type and params.

+## Status

+This interface is currently available as a beta version under an Apache 2.0 licence and is supported on a best effort basis by the Fusion team.
+This interface is currently in active development, with additional functionality to be released on an ongoing basis.

+If you find issues with the interface or have feature requests please consider raising an issue [here](https://github.com/KxSystems/prometheus-kdb-exporter/issues).
+If you wish to contribute to this project please follow the contributing guide [here](https://github.com/KxSystems/prometheus-kdb-exporter/blob/master/CONTRIBUTING.md).